dk949/volc/README.md

 ```

 Another option would be to simply include `volc.c` and `volc.h` into your
 application source tree.
-Note that you would need to ling against `asound` and
+Note that you would need to link against `asound` and
 the math library.

+If used in a C++ application, make sure to still compile `volc.c` with a C
+compiler.

 ## Quick start